 Apparel Design Undergraduate Major (BS, HBS)

-The apparel design program focuses on market and consumer driven design.
+The Apparel Design program focuses on market and consumer driven design.
 The program is designed to prepare students to be professionally ready for jobs in the athletic and outdoor industry.
 Graduates of the program will be literate in the business of fashion, design, production and marketing.

 The Apparel Design major is a professional program (major code 400) offered through the College of Business.
 Entering students are designated as Pre-Apparel Design majors (major code 453).
-The lower-division pre-design program requires completion of courses within the first and second year that build a solid foundation for the upper-division design curricula.
+The pre-design program requires completion of courses within the first and second year that build a solid foundation for the upper-division design curricula.
 These courses must be completed before the student is eligible for admission to the upper-division studio-based curricula.
-The lower-division pre-design core coursework may be completed at OSU or any accredited college or university that offers equivalent courses transferable to OSU.
+The pre-design core coursework may be completed at OSU or any accredited college or university that offers equivalent courses transferable to OSU.
+Students who have completed their lower-division design courses at a college or university other than OSU must be admitted to the Pre-Apparel Design major in their first term and apply to the Apparel Design major during the normal selection process (typically in spring term each year).

-* Be declared as a Pre-Apparel Design major.
+- Be declared as a Pre-Apparel Design major.

 Major Code: 400